 Telephone: +36 (0)1 375 7533

-Opening times: The Budapest History Museum is open daily from 10am to 6pm (1 March to 31 October) and 10am to 4pm (1 November to 28 February), except on Mondays.
-The Hungarian National Gallery and the Ludwig Museum are open daily from 10am to 6pm, except on Mondays.
+Opening times: The Budapest History Museum is open daily 10am-6pm (1 March to 31 October) and 10am-4pm (1 November to 28 February), except on Mondays.
+The Hungarian National Gallery and the Ludwig Museum are open daily 10am-6pm, except on Mondays.